cyinnove/subfalcon/README.md

 # Subdomain Monitor Script

-A Python script for monitoring subdomains using the crt.sh certificate search.
+This Python script allows you to monitor subdomains using the various passive resources.
+It fetches subdomains for a given list of domains from various sources, including crt.sh, hackertarget, anubis, Alienvault, rapiddns, and urlscan.io.
+Optionally, it can monitor subdomains and send updates to Discord.

 ## Features